libis/rdm-build/README.md

 - `HTTP_PORT` environment variable : port where the web interface will listen on
 - `SMTP_PORT` environment variable : port where the mail server will listen on

-## Tools image

-The image is built from a ruby image with added support for the Dataverse API gem.
-A menu with common tools is available.

-The tools in the image may require some data volumes to be mounted.
-It is recommended to mount a host location to the `/opt/data` folder to capture any output from the tools.

 # Local test deployment